weeeBox/mobile-system-design/exercises/caching-library.md

 ## Conclusion
 - Keep this in mind while preparing for a system design interview:
-- Don't try to make it perfect - provide a "signal" instead.
+- Prioritize providing a "signal" over achieving perfection.
 - Listen to your interviewer and keep track of the time.
 - Try to cover as much ground as possible without digging too much into the implementation details.